Past, Present, and Future of Bug Tracking in the Generative AI Era

 \subsubsection{Challenges of Bug Fix Verification}

 Verifying a bug fix is the final, critical step in the bug-fixing lifecycle.
 It is the process of confirming that the bug is truly resolved and that the fix has not introduced any new problems.
 The primary technical challenge in bug fix verification is the risk of regression.
-A bug fix, especially in a complex system, can inadvertently break existing, previously functional code.
+A bug fix, especially in a complex system, can inadvertently break existing, previously functional code \cite{yoo2012regression}.
 This requires testers to go beyond merely checking if the original bug is fixed and perform extensive regression testing, which can be time-consuming and difficult without robust automated test suites.
-Another technical challenge in this step is reproducibility, which is also a challenge mentioned in Section \ref{subsub:chalrep}.
-The scope of testing is also a challenge, as a tester must correctly identify all the areas of the application that could have been affected by the fix, a task that becomes exponentially more difficult with tightly coupled code and a lack of clear documentation.
+Another technical challenge in this step is reproducibility, which mirrors the difficulties discussed in Section \ref{subsub:chalrep}.
+Specifically, this is closely linked to the challenge of flaky tests, tests that fail intermittently without any code changes \cite{luo2014empirical}.
+The scope of testing is also a challenge, as testers must correctly identify all areas of the application that could have been affected by the fix, a task that becomes exponentially more difficult with tightly coupled code and a lack of clear documentation \cite{arnold1996software}.
 Beyond the technical aspects, bug fix verification is significantly affected by human and organizational factors.
-Deak et al. \cite{deak2016challenges} show that testers are affected by negative factors categorized as: lack of influence and recognition, unhappy with management, technical issues, lack of organization, time pressure, boredom, poor relationships with developers, and working environment issues.
+Deak et al. \cite{deak2016challenges} demonstrate that testers are affected by negative factors, including a lack of influence and recognition, dissatisfaction with management, technical issues, inadequate organization, time pressure, boredom, poor relationships with developers, and issues with the working environment.